+'''

 sudo make install

+'''

-17.15 The QGIS Commander
+17.8 The SEXTANTE Commander

-Processing includes a practical tool that allows you to run algorithms without having to use the toolbox, but just by typing the name of the algorithm you want to run.
+SEXTANTE includes a practical tool that allows you to run algorithms without having to use the toolbox, but just by typing the name of the algorithm you want to run.

-This tool is known as the QGIS commander, and it is just a simple text box with autocompletion where you type the command you want to run.
+This tool is known as the SEXTANTE Commander, and it is just a simple text box with autocompletion where you type the command you want to run.

-Figure 17.29: The QGIS Commander 2
+Kuva 17.30: The SEXTANTE Commander 2

-The Commander is started from the Analysis menu or, more practically, by pressing Shift + Ctrl + M (you can change that default keyboard shortcut in the QGIS configuration if you prefer a different one).
-Apart from executing Processing algorithms, the Commander gives you access to most of the functionality in QGIS, which means that it gives you a practical and efficient way of running QGIS tasks and allows you to control QGIS with reduced usage of buttons and menus.
+The Commander is started from the Analysis menu or, more practically, by pressing Shift + Ctrl + M (you can change that default keyboard shortcut in the QGIS configuration, if you prefer a different one).
+Apart from executing SEXTANTE algorithms, the Commander gives you access to most of the functionality in QGIS, which means that it gives you a practical and efficient way of running QGIS tasks and allows you to control QGIS with reduced usage of buttons and menus.